Chief Executive Officer, Early Start

 Marc joined Early Start in 2014 because of his belief that early intervention provides the single best mechanism to improve children’s lives.
 For Early Start, he is leading transformational initiatives involving the University of Wollongong and the community with the goal of improving educational and social opportunities for young children in regional, rural and remote contexts.
 Marc’s research focuses on social and emotional development in the early years, and the ways in which children’s growing understanding of the world (cognitive development) affects their experience.

-Director, Early Start Research
+Research Director, Early Start Research

 Senior Professor Tony Okely